agglayer/gha-notify-generic/README.md

 3. Look at the URL - the channel ID is the string after `/archives/` (e.g., `C1234567890`)

+#### Important: Private Channels

+**For private channels**, you must invite the bot to the channel first:

+1. In the private channel, type: `/invite @BotName` (replace with your bot's name)
+2. Or go to the channel settings → Members → Add people → search for your bot
+3. Without this step, you'll get a "channel not found" error

+The bot needs to be a member of private channels to send messages there, even with proper permissions.

 ## Usage

 ### Basic Usage